Prakash-2002/kukufm-assesment/README.md

 #Project Description

-This project is a React-based web application for displaying banners,  Top lists, and VIP shows with infinite scrolling functionality.
+This project is a React-based web application for displaying banners,  Top lists, and VIP shows with infinite scrolling functionality and Carousel component.
 The project uses `react-alice-carousel` for the carousel components.

 #Table of Contents